Updated July 8, 2020

 This is not the first MI51-101 CTO issued against a foreign entity by the BCSC, but they are infrequent.

 In 2013, the BCSC issued a MI51-101 CTO against a Nevada company called County Line Energy Corp., requiring it to file its disclosure material for investors.
 According to SEDAR, it does not have a profile and has not filed any continuous disclosure material on SEDAR.
-That issuer went through a number of name changes and is now called County Line Energy Inc. and went from mining to cannabis.
+That issuer went through a number of name changes and is now called County Line Energy Inc. and went from mining to oil and gas exploration and now to cannabis.
 The BCSC refreshed its CTO under MI51-101 against the new-named entity.

 Canadian control persons